Netcash-ZA/PayNow-Prestashop/README.md

 9. Select "Modules" > "Modules" in the admin menu.
 10. Look for or search for "PayNow" and click "Install".
 11. Put in you Service Key and click "Save".
+12. Turn off debugging if you're in a production/live environment.

 Revision History